ariddell/tatom/source/preliminaries.rst

     import statsmodels
     statsmodels.__version__

 .. note:: Why Python 3?
-Python 3
+Python 3 :ref:`stores strings as Unicode <python:textseq>`.
-   :ref:`stores strings as Unicode <python:textseq>`.
    This makes working with languages other than English immeasurably easier.
-Python 3.3 in particular contains a number of :ref:`significant improvements <python:whatsnew-index>` that speed up Python's handling of Unicode text.
+In Python 3, "文" and "ø" are characters like "a" and "o" and require no special handling.

 .. _installing-python: